-The course will cover key Sustainable Development Goals of importance to global health including:
+The course relates to key Sustainable Development Goals and will cover topics of importance to global health including:

 You can expect course participation by a truly international group of students and young professionals from a range of professional backgrounds, and an introduction to the key concepts, determinants, opportunities and challenges in global public health.

 Through a mix of lectures, case studies, group work and workshops, this summer course will explore, explain and analyse many of the greatest challenges to current and future health.
 The summer course aims to serve as a platform for networking, capacity building and inspiration, thus empowering participants to become more effective health leaders, thinkers and change-makers.

 You can apply, if you have completed your bachelor's degree or at least 3 years full time studies within a relevant academic field, for instance:

 UCPH medical students enrolled in the 2015 master's curriculum can only participate in the course as part of the 5th semester perspective: Internationalt perspektiv - global sundhed.

 Students must have an adequate level of English as all lessons, group discussions, etc. are carried out in English.Selection process

 After the application deadline the admissions committee will go through all the applications and select the course participants.
 Applicants are encouraged to put energy and care into the motivation-section of the online application, as this is the main selection criteria.
 You should include how this course might benefit you in your future work or studies, and list any former experience with global health or health issues, both nationally and internationally.